Can you believe that close to 50% of your energy bills are due to your home heaters and coolers? The […]

 ➜ Compromised peak time performance

-Heat Pump water heaters derive heat energy from the surroundings to transfer it to the water for heating purposes.
+Heat pump water heaters derive heat energy from the surroundings and transfer it to the water for heating purposes.
 This mechanism works quite efficiently in hot summer seasons when the surroundings are significantly hot.
-Hence heat pump water heaters work well in summer seasons.
+Hence, heat pump water heaters work well in the summer.

 However, the performance of heat pump water heaters gets compromised during winters and intense cold weather.